AMOHA-98/events-env/README.md

 - `prompt`: A human-readable listing used for the user message
 - `optimal_score` (optional): best known weighted minutes for normalization

+**Attribution**

+This project uses the "Events Scheduling" dataset by `anakin87`, available on the [Hugging Face dataset card](https://huggingface.co/datasets/anakin87/events-scheduling).
 ### Loading environments

 Use `loader.load_environment` for single-turn or `loader.load_environment_multiturn` for multi-turn.
 Both accept convenience args for dataset sizing and realism.